michaelwodka/blog/_posts/2018-09-06-top-five-ways-to-automate-excel.markdown

 A macro is an action or a set of actions that you can run as many times as you want in Excel.
 You can either code a macro using Excel VBA or simply record a set of actions you manually perform in Excel and assign them to a macro.

-For my non-technical audience, recording a macro is the easiest way to get started with Excel VBA, and it requires no coding whatsoever.
+For my non-technical readers, recording a macro is the easiest way to get started with Excel VBA, and it requires no coding whatsoever.
 All you need to do is click the "Developer" tab in the ribbon, click the button "Use Relative References" and when you're ready to start recording, click the "Record a Macro" button in the ribbon.

 You will then get a pop-up prompting you to name your macro, write a description, and call it using a shortcut.
 For the purposes of this tutorial, just click the "Ok" button when you see the screen and keep the default name as "macro1"